 Hosting is just a computer with an internet connection and hosting software installed.
-Uploading your website’s files to your hosting makes them visible to the world via a web browser.
+Uploading your website’s files to your hosting account makes them visible to the world via a web browser.
 Hosting companies typically provide one login to manage your account with them and a hosting control panel login that is used to manage your website.
-For example, your bill information and credit card are stored in the hosting account while your website’s files are accessed through the file manager found on the hosting control panel.
+For example, your billing information and credit card are stored in the hosting account while your website’s files are accessed through the file manager found on the hosting control panel.

 In many cases, your hosting will include email, databases and many other features.
 You will be able to manage these in the hosting control panel.
 One of the industry standard hosting control panels is called cPanel, this is just a brand name.
 Many people will refer to any hosting control panel as “the cPanel,” so don’t get confused.

 Everything that you view on a website has to be placed on the hosting server using a file manager.
 File managers come in many forms, but the most common are the FTP (file transfer protocol) and the file manager located in your hosting control panel.
 In many cases, your website will use a special kind of software called a CMS (content management system/software), which will also let you upload files to the server.
 Typically, the FTP is used to upload a CMS and the CMS is used to upload and manage all the content on the website.

 FTP accounts are managed in the hosting control panel.
 We recommend creating dedicated FTP accounts for different users and vendors.
 The hosting server keeps a log of all the FTP activity on the server, and it can be useful to know when and by whom a file was uploaded.
 It is also helpful to be able to terminate access for individual users.